Reed Brody: Hissène Habré case

 Also as a result of the victims’ campaign, on March 25, 2015, a Chadian criminal court convicted 20 Habré-era security agents on charges of murder, torture, kidnapping and arbitrary detention.
+The court also awarded 75 billion CFA francs (US$119 million) in reparations to 7,000 victims, ordering the government to pay half and the convicted agents the other half.

+Since the verdicts, Brody has continued to work with the victims for implementation of the courts’ reparation decisions.
+In February 2024, following a meeting between President Déby and three Chadian victims’ associations, the government began making payments of US$16.5 million (10 billion CFA francs) to 10,700 victims, including prison survivors and the families of those who were killed under Habré, who will each receive 925,000 CFA ($1,529).
+This is less than 10 percent of what the courts in Senegal and Chad had awarded.
+The victims’ associations have welcomed the payments but insisted on their right to more complete compensation.

-In November 2021, Brody wrote about the case in “To Catch a Dictator: The Pursuit and Trial of Hissène Habré.”
+In 2022, Brody published a book about the case, To Catch a Dictator: The Pursuit and Trial of Hissène Habré.
 The Washington Post called the book “An absorbing saga that raises a disturbing question: How do brutal fascists like Habré and other murderous heads of state evade a courtroom reckoning for so long after falling from power?”